c-schicho/AOS-ImageRestoration/README.txt

 conda env create --file=environment.yml

+If you are using Windows as your operating system, run the following command in the terminal instead:

+conda env create --file=environment_windows.yml

-** Important ** The following command assumes, that the conda package manager is installed on your system and that your current working directory is the code directory.
+** Important ** The following commands assume, that the conda package manager is installed on your system and that your current working directory is the code directory.